-To a busy nonprofit that’s working hard to create real systems for change, something as intangible as branding may feel like the least important thing on the ever-growing to-do list.
+To an impact organizaton that’s working hard to create real systems for change, something as intangible as “nonprofit branding” may feel like the least important thing on the ever-growing to-do list.

 But far from being a “nice to have” or “when we get to it” kind of thing, your nonprofit brand should be the foundation.

 A poorly articulated, half-baked brand won’t necessarily prevent you from doing the important work you’re doing…but a great brand can take what you’re doing and multiply your impact to an incredible degree.

 We’ve found that the idea that brand isn’t necessary or worthwhile most often comes from a misunderstanding of what nonprofit branding really is—and what it can do for your impact organization.

 So what is nonprofit branding?
 And why does this concept matter to your impact organization?

 In many ways, branding comes down to a feeling.
 It’s the feeling you want your community to have when they interact with you—whether donors or beneficiaries, whether online or in person.
 But it’s hard to justify an investment based on a feeling, right?